img 9492

 Personal Interests & Pedagogical Philosophy

 Nicolas has a love for languages and speaks five fluently.
-He is also deeply committed to pianistic health and is a Certified Taubman Instructor, advocating a technique that ensures freedom, efficiency, and injury prevention.
+He is also deeply committed to pianistic health and is a Certified Taubman Instructor — one of only six in Europe — advocating a method that promotes freedom, efficiency, and long-term injury prevention.

 REVIEWS